Hybrid Classical-Quantum Newtonian Gravity with stable vacuum: General Properties of the Model

 \subsection{Field Fluctuations}

-In Appendix~\ref{APPSec:FieldFluctuations}, we compute the spatial covariance $\mbE [\Phi (\bx,t) \dd{t}\Phi (\by,t) \dd{t}]$ of the Newtonian field in the GPSL and TD models.
+In Appendix~\ref{APPSec:FieldFluctuations}, we compute the spatial covariance $\mbE [\Phi (\bx,t) \dd{t}\Phi (\by,t) \dd{t}]$ of the Newtonian field in the GPSL and continuous weak monitoring models.
 The variance of the fields at a point $\bx$ is obtained by setting $\bx=\by$.
 For the GPSL model, we get